 Andrey Arnold (Die Presse), Dunja Bialas (artechock), Hannes Brühwiler (critic.de), Kevin B. Lee (alsolikelife)

-„The strategy with which Hedinger uses Gardi's material not only turns the African continent into a mirror, it also illustrates how the cinematic medium can be used to manipulate and influence consciousness.“
+„The strategy with which Hedinger uses Gardi's material not only turns the African continent into a mirror, it also illustrates how the cinematic medium can be used to manipulate and affect consciousness.“

-„This film offers a rare opportunity to reflect on the function of images between mediation and enslavement.“
+„This film offers a rare opportunity to reflect on the function of images.“

 „Hedinger unravels what is behind words and intentions by opposing image and narration.“